 Apart from these, customers should be provided with live support for solving any food or delivery related issue.
 Live chat support of Zomato and Swiggy works great and seldom you are left without an unanswered query.
 They are pretty fast in replying your queries and solving issues, sometimes with reimbursed purchase points for bad food or delayed delivery.

 The UX necessities mentioned and exemplified above shows the huge role attention to details of customer engagement plays in making an app better appreciated.
-A food delivery app developer should always put himself in the shoes of the customers across different contexts to be able to fulfil customer expectations.
+A food delivery dedicated app developer should always put himself in the shoes of the customers across different contexts to be able to fulfil customer expectations.